-Combo Priest decks are highly dependent on on buff effects, especially Divine Spirit and either Inner Fire or Topsy Turvy to close out games.
+Combo Priest decks are highly dependent on buff effects, especially Divine Spirit and either Inner Fire or Topsy Turvy to close out games.
 However, there are far more buff effects in the deck than are ever needed to win the game.
-It is often worth using small buffs like Power Word: Shield and Unidentified Elixir to help prolong the life of your Northshire Clerics and Acolyte of Pain to maximise the amount of card draw you can extract from them.
+It is often worth using small buffs like Power Word: Shield and Extra Arms to help prolong the life of your Northshire Clerics and Acolyte of Pain to maximise the amount of card draw you can extract from them.

 When it comes to winning games, a specific set of cards is required.
-This usually involves using multiple copies of Divine Spirit followed by Inner Fire and often a Power Word: Shield or Unidentified Elixir beforehand on a minion to give it a huge Attack value to burst down your opponent.
-Against opponents that use Taunt minions, Mass Dispel is often required too, so that you can attack your opponent directly.
-These combos are possible as early as turn 3 and will sometimes take you a whole game to assemble, so it is very important to keep track of how much potential damage you have available at all times.
+This usually involves using multiple copies of Divine Spirit followed by Inner Fire and often a Power Word: Shield or Extra Arms beforehand on a minion to give it a huge Attack value to burst down your opponent.
+Against opponents that use Taunt minions, Silence is often required too, so that you can attack your opponent directly.
+These combos are possible as early as Turn 3 and will sometimes take you a whole game to assemble, so it is very important to keep track of how much potential damage you have available at all times.

 Combo Priest is a very flexible deck and has very few core cards aside from the spells needed to perform the final combo.